Frequently Asked Questions

 • What vaccinations do I need?

 While there are NO vaccinations required for travelers from the U.S. and Europe, there are some recommended ones.
-If you are traveling from a country with Yellow Fever, a yellow fever certificate IS REQUIRED - even with just a layover.
+If you are traveling FROM a country with Yellow Fever, a yellow fever certificate IS REQUIRED - even with just a layover (of 12 hours or more).
 We advise checking online and with your local health clinic for up-to-date information.

 Tour Details